roadrunner-server/docs/app-server/aws-lambda.md

 {% endcode %}

-Name this file `handler.php` and put it into the root of your project.
+Name this file `handler.php` and put it in the root of your project.
 Make sure to run:

 {% code %}